kmandalas/webclient-showcase/README.md

 ![Java CI with Maven](https://github.com/kmandalas/webclient-showcase/workflows/Java%20CI%20with%20Maven/badge.svg)

 # webclient-showcase
 This projects article aims to be an introduction to developing Reactive Microservices based on the Spring framework.

+We are going to implement a simplified One Time Password (OTP) service, offering the following capabilities:

+* Generate OTP
+* Validate (use) OTP
+* Resend OTP
+* Get OTP status
+* Get all OTPs of a given number

+Our application will consist of the following microservices:

+* **otp-service:** which will provide the functionality above by orchestrating calls to local and remote services
+* **customer-service:** will keep a catalogue of registered users to our service with information like: account id, MSISDN, e-mail etc.

 ![Image of Microservices](/diagrams/WebClientShowcase.png)

+A number of remote (external) services will be invoked.
+We assume that our application is authorized to use them will access them via their REST API.
+Of course these will be mocked for simplicity.
+These "3rd-party" services are:

+* **number-information:** takes a phone number as input and verifies that it belongs to a Telecoms operator and is currently active
+* **notification-service:** delivers the generated OTPs to the designated number or channel (phone, e-mail, messenger etc.)

 ### How to run